 4. System Testing

 System testing is a type of testing software that conducts and integrates the system.
 It evaluates its compliance and specified requirements.
 Completing the integrated Testing, the product is later passed to system testing.
 The functional Testing performs by testers plays a role in developing the program.
 Verifying that the Application meets the technical and functional business needs is essential.
 For example

 Perform system testing when all the modules develop and pass integration.
 The product adds features like reports, leave Applications, performance trackers, employee details, etc.

 The QA developers can modify its purpose where there is a huge circumstance that the update that cause unexpected behaviour.
 It comes with various types of Testing.
 Regression testing is performed to ensure that a change is built and ensure that it removes bugs that continue to stay dead.

 6. Smoke Testing

 It’s the best software test type developers use to publish new builds to evaluate the system.
 The main objective of Testing is to verify the most critical functionality of the system.
 In these types of testing, both testers and developers perform smoke testing to build focus.

 Both smoke testing and sanity testing are used interchangeably in testing contexts.
 This functional test type runs after each build is received.
 This type of software testing is a subset of regression testing that focuses on executing test cases related to the changes made.
 The sanity testing is stable and comes with minor changes.
 The Testing is performed by testers and is release-focused.

 8. Acceptance Testing

-In any software testing, functional testing is a process of testing functionalities that ensure that the system works as per requirements specified in the business documents.
-The main testing goal is to check whether the system functionality works well or not.
+In any software testing, functional testing is a process of testing functionalities that ensure the system works per the requirements specified in the business documents.
+The main testing goal is to check whether the system’s functionality works well.